 Language & Population:

 Estonian is one of the oldest languages in Europe, it is close to nothing apart from Finnish and both languages are completely unintelligible.
-Most people have an excellent command of English tough, except the large proportion of Russian people living in Tallinn, but communication is usually not an issue neither with Estonians nor with Russians
+Most people have an excellent command of English though, this is usually not the case for the large Russian community in Tallinn.
+All in all, communication is usually not an issue neither with Estonians nor with Russians

 Estonia is a technology crazy country, free wifi is extremely widespread and every Estonian will remind you of the fact that an Estonian invented Skype, congratulations 😉